 OBTAINING THE YOUTH MOBILITY VISA

 The first step was to book an appointment at the German Embassy in Toronto for my application.
 Oddly, the system didn’t offer to book an appointment for the Youth Mobility Visa, and I remember something being said to the effect of having to go to the Austrian embassy in Ottawa or something random after I had booked my flight to Toronto.
 Fret not.
 That is just the beginning of a maze of incomprehensible twists and turns that should, in the end, take you where you want to go.
 Book an appointment for the “national visa – longer stay” category.
 With that done, I started preparing my paperwork.
+If you need to apply for a study visa, you could find a variety of information about documents that are needed, there are a lot of different universities lists and resources that are helpful for students, like custom writing service and electronic libraries.

 Here’s what you’ll need: